 Watermelons are found here all year long, and most Watermelons are round and smaller in size in most cases.
 Seedless watermelons do not exist here, and if they do, they are not seen in most markets(supermarkets have recently introduced them).

-The flavor is excellent, and it pays to do what many do here – has the seller of the watermelons take a knife and cut a small triangle out so that you can see that it is a quality, ripe melon that most likely you will enjoy.
+The flavor is excellent, and it pays to do what many do here – have the seller of the watermelons take a knife and cut a small triangle out so that you can see that it is a quality, ripe melon that most likely you will enjoy.

 Not only is papaya tasty, but the tall trees are beautiful decorations in local gardens with their tropical look perfectly fitting into equatorial Uganda.

-Most visitors to Uganda are unfamiliar with the watermelon-sized Jackfruit that grows on trees here in Uganda, and once again, those trees are found near homes, hotels, lodges.
+Most visitors to Uganda are unfamiliar with the watermelon-sized Jackfruit that grows on trees here in Uganda, and once again, those trees are found near homes, hotels, and lodges.
 Ugandans enjoy Jackfruit a lot and see it as a treat.
 Westerners, on the other hand, either loves it or dislike it.
-More like it – it is different, a bit sticky, and the list of fruit that those who partake of it compare it to is endless.
+It is more like it.

-Don’t miss the chance to eat the different fruit found here in the Pearl of Africa.
+Don’t miss the chance to eat the different Fruit found here in the Pearl of Africa.

 The avocado Fruit, like many others, is not native to Uganda.
 However, one could say that it has been perfected in Uganda because of its favorable climate, fertile soil, and the farmers that till the ground and tend to the crops such as Avocados.

-The avocado grows on trees here, and you can find it readily sold in open markets and at vegetable and fruit stands throughout Uganda.
+The avocado grows on trees here, and you can find it readily sold in open markets and at vegetable and Fruit stands throughout Uganda.